 For more information, check out our “When Will I Start My Period?” article for what to expect.

-Kits designed to help parents and girls prepare for the changes ahead.
+Kits to help parents and girls prepare for the changes ahead.
 No need to worry about fumbling your way through the sometimes awkward conversation of what to expect with your first period.
-With these kits, you will Be Prepared!
+These kits will help you be prepared!

 Are you looking for resources to help you (your daughter) navigate puberty and menstruation?
 Be Prepared Period’s weekly email series will provide you with the tools you need to confidently prepare for the time ahead.